Beautiful Life (Japanese TV series): Plot

 Sachie and Masao are getting close too.
 At first they are both scared to speak because they like each other, but slowly, they get to know each other.

 Kyoko is worried because she and Shuji live in completely different worlds.
 She thinks about breaking up with him.
 On the other hand, Takumi was resisting Shuji but he realizes that Shuji was the one who was right and forgets about all the jealousy.

 Sachie gets pregnant but Masao tells her he can't marry yet because he is worried about Kyoko's disease.
 Kyoko's mother tells Shuji about her disease that she doesn't know how much of her life is left and she can die at any time.

 The story is getting closer to the end now and Kyoko's condition is getting very bad.
 She is told to enter the hospital but soon after, knowing that it is not good for her body, she leaves the hospital and starts to live together with Shuji.
 Masao, Sachie, and Kyoko's parents all support Shuji and Kyoko.

 Her sickness is getting worse every day.
 But one day, Shuji takes part in a fashion show as a hairstylist.
 Kyoko asks if she could go and see the show but her brother Masao and Sachie both tell her that her body will not be able to bear it.
 But in the end, the three of them go to the show.

 Kyoko faints while watching the show and she is carried to the hospital.
 Soon, she passes away.

 The series ends with a scene from a few years later.
 Shuji has opened a hair salon at the seaside and is living with the memory of Kyoko.

+Release

+The series was broadcast on Sunday nights at primetime, which was not traditional for drama shows, which tended to be broadcast during weekdays, with Sundays reserved for family and variety programmes.